systemd-cron/systemd-cron-next/README.md

 ## Contribution

 You are most welcome to post [bugs][issues] and [PRs][pulls]!
-Also check out [comments][] in AUR for current news about Arch package status.
+Also, check out [comments][] in AUR for current news about Arch package status.

 [issues]: https://github.com/systemd-cron/systemd-cron-next/issues
 [pulls]: https://github.com/systemd-cron/systemd-cron-next/pulls